 If you have less than a week on Shikoku, I recommend that you concentrate on a part of the island rather than its entirety, as you won’t want to spend most of your precious time traveling between cities.

-In case you have only three days, you could for instance check out either Takamatsu and Kotohira; the Iya Valley or Matsuyama and Uchiko.
-Thus, you could get a first taste of what Shikoku has to offer and ideally return for a longer trip in the future.
+For instance, if you only have three days, you could check out either Takamatsu and Kotohira; the Iya Valley or Matsuyama and Uchiko.
+That way, you could get a first taste of what Shikoku has to offer and ideally return for a longer trip in the future.

 Accommodation on Shikoku